Vault42Consulting/anderson-poc-web/README.md

 ## Docker Compose Details

-A docker compose file ins included to build the docker image of the solution.
+A docker compose file is included to build the docker image of the solution.
 The image uses `php8.4-apache` as the base runtime image.

 To build the image you can run.